-- 1. Hold at least one in-person public information meeting - 2.
-Collect and submit the Signatures Letter (see page seven) - 3.
-Submit the results of your community engagement to your Community Developer
+- 1. hold at least one in-person public information meeting - 2. collect and submit the signatures letter (see page 7) - 3. submit the results of your community engagement to your Community Developer

-Collecting the signatures for the Signatures Letter can be done door to door or at the public information meeting.
-In going door to door, it provides you and opportunity to talk to the neighbours and gauge their support or opposition to the idea of the community garden.
+Collecting the signatures for the signatures letter can be done door-to-door or at the public information meeting.
+In going door-to-door, it provides you and opportunity to talk to the neighbours and gauge their support or opposition to the idea of the community garden.
 Speaking to neighbours directly allows you to explain the project to them, gather their support, clarify any misunderstandings and resolve any issues.

-All Signature Letters must include the following:
+The signatures letter must include the following:

-- Proposed location of the Community Garden - Copy of the site plan
+- proposed location of the community garden - copy of the site plan

-When you submit the Signatures Letter, please note which of the neighbours own property immediately adjacent to the garden location.
+When you submit the signatures letter, please note which of the neighbours own property immediately adjacent to the garden location.